maikg/MaSQLine/README.md

 root to install the necessary dependencies.

-MaSQLine is not up at [Packagist](http://packagist.org/) at the moment, but you can easily specify MaSQLine as a dependency in your own `composer.json` by adding this GitHub project as a repository.
+MaSQLine is not up at [Packagist](http://packagist.org/) at the moment, but you can easily specify MaSQLine as a dependency in your own `composer.json` by adding the project's GitHub repository to your own `composer.json`.

 ```json
 {